-Our revenue is derived from sales of individual products and associate fees or, in certain geographic markets, starter and renewal packs.
-Substantially all of the Company's product sales are made at published wholesale prices to associates and preferred customers.
-The Company records revenue net of any sales taxes and records a reserve for expected sales returns based on its historical experience.
-The Company recognizes revenue from shipped products when control of the product transfers to the customer, thus the performance obligation is satisfied.
-Corporate-sponsored event revenue is recognized when the event is held.
+Our revenue is derived from sales of individual products and associate fees or, in certain geographic markets, starter packs.
+Substantially all of our product and pack sales are to associates and preferred customers at published wholesale prices.
+We record revenue net of any sales taxes and record a reserve for expected sales returns based on historical experience.
+We recognize revenue from shipped packs and products upon receipt by the customer.
+We estimate order delivery dates using weighted averages of historical delivery data periodically provided by our freight carriers.

 Orders placed by associates or preferred customers constitute our contracts.
-Product sales placed in the form of an automatic order contain two performance obligations - a) the sale of the product and b) the loyalty program.
+Product sales placed in the form of an automatic order contain two performance obligations: (a) the sale of the product and (b) the loyalty program.
 For these contracts, the Company accounts for each of these obligations separately as they are each distinct.
 The transaction price is allocated between the product sale and the loyalty program on a relative standalone selling price basis.
 Sales placed through a one-time order contain only the first performance obligation noted above - the sale of the product.

 The Company provides associates with access to a complimentary three-month package for the Success TrackerTM and Mannatech+ online business tools with the first payment of an associate fee.
-The first payment of an associate fee contains three performance obligations a) the associate fee, whereby the Company provides an associate with the right to earn commissions, bonuses and incentives for a year, b) three months of complimentary access to utilize the Success TrackerTM online tool and c) three months of complimentary access to utilize the Mannatech+ online business tool.
+The first payment of an associate fee contains three performance obligations: (a) the associate fee, whereby the Company provides an associate with the right to earn commissions, bonuses and incentives for a year, (b) three months of complimentary access to utilize the Success TrackerTM online tool and (c) three months of complimentary access to utilize the Mannatech+ online business tool.
 The transaction price is allocated between the three performance obligations on a relative standalone selling price basis.
 Associates do not have complimentary access to online business tools after the first contractual period.

-With regard to both of the aforementioned contracts, the Company determines the standalone selling prices based on our overall pricing objectives, taking into consideration market conditions and other factors, including the value of the contracts.
+With regard to both of the aforementioned contracts, the Company determines the standalone selling prices by using observable inputs which includes the Company's standard published price lists.